 Important: If you are writing transformations in a categorization or mastering project, or plan to use a unified dataset that contains transformations in a second project, the system-generated attributes

 origin_entity_idmust meet certain conditions.
 Transformations can be used to maintain these conditions:

 origin_source_namemust be a string type.
 Each string should be a name of one of the input datasets.

 origin_entity_idmust be a string type.

-tamr_id generated by Tamr must be a unique string type, since it is a primary key that Tamr manages for you.
+tamr_idmust be a unique string type, since it is a system-generated primary key.

 To reference attributes in a transformation script, wrap them in double quotes, although this is not required (

 "attribute" both work).
 You may reference an attribute without using any quotes, however, any attribute containing spaces or escaped characters must be wrapped in double quotes.
 An attribute name containing double quotes itself can be referenced by escaping the double quotes.
 For example,